TosbackCgusBridge-Bot/CGUs-versions/Bigfishgames/Privacy Policy.md

 Aggregated, Anonymous Information:

 We may collect aggregated, anonymized information via Big Fish Offerings that does not identify any single user or device.
+If you choose to provide a username within a Big Fish Offering, please do not provide as your username any information that identifies you in real life, such as your real name.

 USE AND SECURITY OF COLLECTED INFORMATION